 Satsuma Working with Mobile County EMS System

-In addition to traditional fire fighting and EMS services, Satsuma Fire and Rescue is developing a water rescue team.
+In addition to traditional firefighting and EMS services, Satsuma Fire and Rescue has a water rescue team.
 Steele Creek Lodge in Satsuma has become a major starting point for recreational boaters, anglers, and fishing tournaments.
 The rivers and bayous in our area are busier than ever.
-Satsuma is working with and seeking to compliment the existing enforcement role of the Alabama Marine Police and U.S. Coast Guard as well as the recover mission of the Mobile County Sheriff’s Flotilla.
+Satsuma is working with and seeking to complement the existing enforcement role of the Alabama Marine Police and U.S. Coast Guard as well as the recover mission of the Mobile County Sheriff’s Flotilla.

-The Satsuma Fire Rescue Department was originally an all volunteer fire department.
+The Satsuma Fire Rescue Department was originally an all-volunteer fire department.
 Citizens of the city have a great heritage of serving in many volunteer boards and councils.
 The fire department is no exception.
-Even with the addition of full time staffing a few years ago, several city residents have continued to give their time to serve their community.
+There are around 30 volunteers that participate in the department.

 Apparatus & Equipment